 5,000 implants placed.
 20 years of experience.
 Fill that gap in your life.

 We understand.
 And we’re ready to help.
 We can give you on-site dental sedation to help you relax during your treatment.

 We want to make private dental treatment as affordable as we can.

 At the minimum, you should see a dentist for a check-up and dental clean twice per year.
 You may need to have more frequent visits if you are struggling with a dental health problem like gum disease or heavy tartar build-up.

-While we do not accept NHS patients, we are dedicated to providing exceptional dental services to all our patients.
+At present, we are not accepting new NHS patients, but we invite you to join our waitlist for future openings.
 Should you decide to explore private dental options, we would be more than happy to welcome you and address any concerns you may have.

 X-rays are very important to diagnosing your dental problems and planning safe treatment.
 This kind of imaging is the only way a dentist can see into your tooth without cutting it open.
 When you have a dental checkup, your dentist will let you know if you are due for a new set of X-rays.